Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Haman’s death was poetic justice.
 He deserved exactly what he received.
 The death of Jesus was perfect justice, even though the innocent, righteous holy Son of God was declared guilty.
 It was perfect justice – not that Jesus deserved the cross – but that the perfectly just God would allow Himself to be crucified.
 By doing so He satisfied His own righteous requirement that the penalty for sin must be paid.
 And He paid the penalty, one hundred percent.
 Completely.

-On the road to Emmaus, after His resurrection, Jesus explained to some disciples “what was said in all the Scriptures concerning Himself” (Luke 24:27).
+On the road to Emmaus, after His resurrection, Jesus explained to some disciples “what was said in all the Scriptures concerning himself” (Luke 24:27).
 Yes, even Esther, without any mention of God’s name in the entire book, is pointing us to Christ.
 He is the only ultimate and perfect Redeemer, Protector and Deliverer of His people.

 Do you confess Him as your Redeemer from sin?
 Your Savior?
 Your Lord?
 If so, you know of a deliverance far greater than the one that Esther brought about, by God’s providence, for the Jews of her day.

 Even when God seems silent you can be assured that the One who redeemed you from sin is also the One who has spoken to you in His Word.
 You can be assured that He is not a silent God at all, but instead inspired sixty-six books to be written for your instruction, edification and salvation.
-As John 20:31 puts it: “But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in His name.”
+As John 20:31 puts it: “But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”

 May that describe your faith and mine, this day and always!
 Amen.

-Sermon Outline:
+Bulletin Outline:

 So they hanged Haman on the gallows he had prepared for Mordecai.